Iqrahaq/The-LHP-Compiler/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details

 ## Acknowledgments
-Project Supervisor - Dr. Nicholas Dalton (Northumbria University, Newcastle upon Tyne, UK).
+**Dr. Nicholas Dalton** - Project Supervisor @ Northumbria University, Newcastle upon Tyne, UK.